 Risk analysis for medical devices is crucial in ensuring precision and patient safety.
 A lapse in this process can have serious consequences.
-The medical device industry has undergone significant evolution, necessitating continuous updates in risk management regulatory compliance.
+The medical device industry has undergone significant evolution, necessitating continuous updates in risk management and regulatory compliance.

 The initial evolution transformed risk management from meeting regulations to proactively identifying and mitigating potential risks.
-This shift happened due to increasing complexity in device functionality, technology advancements, and updating regulations.
+This shift happened due to increasing complexity in device functionality, technology advancements, and updated regulations.
 Later, proactive risk management became an integral part of the medical device design and development

 process to enhance patient safety.